juliansibaja84/js-school/week_06/C07/README.md

 _/week_05/C06_ folder.

 Once the REST API Server is prepared, run ```npm start``` inside the _bookshelves_ folder in the current directory.
+The DB server will be running in the port 5001 and the application in the 3000.